VMLYR/journey-driven-development/en/02_process/05_devops.md

 #### Infrastructure as Code (IAC)

 #### Instrumentation

-Code needs to be intrumented in order to allow teams to observe behaviors coming out of a system
+Instrument code to observe behaviors coming out of a system.

 ### Metrics for DevOps